dureuill/sc/README.md

 Or so you think.

-This design looks OK, but things fall apart as soon as you try to actually use it.
+This design may look correct, but things start to fall apart as soon as you try to actually use it.
 To get a sense of why this is, let's write an example:

 ```rust